Spirited Away: Development and inspiration

 Production of Spirited Away commenced in February 2000 on a budget of ¥1.9 billion (US$15 million).
-Walt Disney Pictures financed ten percent of the film's production cost for the right of first refusal for American distribution.
+The film was produced in association with Tokuma Shoten, Nippon Television Network, Dentsu, Buena Vista Home Entertainment, Tohokushinsha Film, and Mitsubishi.
+Disney's 10% investment allowed for the right of first refusal for North American distribution.
 As with Princess Mononoke, Miyazaki and the Studio Ghibli staff experimented with computer animation.
 With the use of more computers and programs such as Softimage 3D, the staff learned the software, but used the technology carefully so that it enhanced the story, instead of "stealing the show".
-Each character was mostly hand-drawn, with Miyazaki working alongside his animators to see they were getting it just right.
+Each character was mostly hand-drawn, with Miyazaki working alongside his animators to see if they were getting it just right.
 The biggest difficulty in making the film was to reduce its length.
 When production began, Miyazaki realized it would be more than three hours long if he made it according to his plot.
 He had to delete many scenes from the story, and tried to reduce the "eye candy" in the film because he wanted it to be simple.
 Miyazaki did not want to make the hero a "pretty girl".
 At the beginning, he was frustrated at how she looked "dull" and thought, "She isn't cute.
 Isn't there something we can do?"
 As the film neared the end, however, he was relieved to feel "she will be a charming woman."

-Miyazaki based some of the buildings in the spirit world on the buildings in the real-life Edo-Tokyo Open Air Architectural Museum in Koganei, Tokyo, Japan.
-He often visited the museum for inspiration while working on the film.
-Miyazaki had always been interested in the Pseudo-Western style buildings from the Meiji period that were available there.
+During production, Miyazaki often sought inspiration by visiting the Edo-Tokyo Open Air Architectural Museum in Koganei, Tokyo.
+He based some of the buildings in the spirit world on the Pseudo-Western style buildings from the Meiji period that were available there.
 The museum made Miyazaki feel nostalgic, "especially when I stand here alone in the evening, near closing time, and the sun is setting – tears well up in my eyes."
 Another major inspiration was the Notoya Ryokan (能登谷旅館), a traditional Japanese inn located in Yamagata Prefecture, famous for its exquisite architecture and ornamental features.
 While some guidebooks and articles claim that the old gold town of Jiufen in Taiwan served as an inspirational model for the film, Miyazaki has denied this.
 The Dōgo Onsen is also often said to be a key inspiration for the Spirited Away onsen/bathhouse.